 Case is made of 5mm wood board wired with screws.

 Making a control panel

-When automatic mode is selected, then by pressing buttons MIN UP, MIN DOWN, SEC UP, SEC DOWN exposure time is selected.
-START starts timer counter and powers the lamps through relays.
+When automatic mode is selected, by pressing buttons MIN UP, MIN DOWN, SEC UP, SEC DOWN, exposure time is selected.
+START Starts the timer counter and powers the lamps through relays.
 STOP/CLEAR is not implemented yet.
-LCD displays the Time of exposure, and after start is pressed it shows remaining time of UV exposure.
+Time of exposure, after the start is pressed, LCD shows the remaining time of UV exposure.

 There are used 8 PHILIPS TL 20W/52 lamps in this exposure box on each side.
 Some technical characteristics:

 All view of lamps installed.

 To make all the float of light towards the PCB, there is Aluminum foil used.
 It also makes illuminations smoother.

 The intensity smoothness is viewed on the white paper sheet at a distance of 5 cm from lamps.

 The UV box is controlled by an 8-bit microcontroller AT90s2313 from ATMEL.
 Circuit diagram is shown bellow:

 The control circuit is elementary.
 Buttons are connected directly to I/O pins through internal Pull-Up resistors.
 When the button is pressed â€“ the â€œ0â€ level in port input is generated, which triggers an action.